neherlab/treetime/docs/source/tutorials/arg.rst

 ------------------------------------------------------------------

 Although relatively uncommon, recombination can be a driver of pathogen evolution.
 However, recombining segments are often not used together in phylogenetic inference due to computational challenges.
-Because of this, typically, segments of the genome with little to no recombination are used to infer the pathogen phylogeny, leading to a loss of information.
+Because of this, typically, segments of the genome with little to no recombination are used individually to infer the pathogen phylogeny, leading to a loss of information.
 As recombination is an uncommon event most segments will have portions of their phylogenies that show a great deal of overlap.
 Segments share evolutionary history in these areas of overlap and this knowledge can be used to improve divergence time estimates in TreeTime.